unisat-wallet/unisat-dev-docs/open-api/auto-generated/docs/alkanes-indexer.md

 - `alkanes` indicates the total number of recognized Alkanes currently indexed by the system.
 - `bestHeight` represents the current height the indexer has processed.
 This value may lag behind the actual blockchain height.
 If `bestHeight` remains significantly behind the blockchain tip, it may indicate a synchronization issue, and the indexed data might be outdated.

+- `metashrewVersion` The metashrewVersion field indicates the version of the Metashrew indexer being used.
+  For more details, refer to the repository: https://github.com/sandshrewmetaprotocols/metashrew.

+- `alkanesRsVersion` The alkanesRsVersion field indicates the version of the alkanes-rs indexer in use.
+  For more information, refer to the repository: https://github.com/kungfuflex/alkanes-rs.

 ---